 Telomere length functions as a biological clock to decide the lifespan of a cell and an organism.

-Gut microorganisms present in the gut regulate its normal functions, such as food digestion and absorption, and provide essential nutrition.
+Gut microorganisms present in the gut regulate its normal functions like food digestion and absorption, and provide essential nutrition.

 Personal factors influence age-related alterations in the gut microbiome.

 Some specific gene combinations or genotypes determine human lifespan.
-Changes are observed as an outcome of alteration in a single gene.
+Changes are outcomes of alteration in a single gene.

 According to the Genome-Wide Association Studies in centenarians, the influence of genetic factors in lifespan variation combines with the genetic variants, involved in ageing and age-related diseases.